pydata/sparse/docs/operations.rst

 Partial List of Supported Reductions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Although any binary :obj:`numpy.ufunc` should work for reductions, when calling
+Although any binary :doc:`numpy.ufunc <reference/ufuncs>` should work for reductions, when calling
 in the form :code:`x.reduction()`, the following reductions are supported:

 * :obj:`COO.sum`